-Notable graduate and arts philanthropist Mr Kenneth Reed, AM, BA ’57, LLB ’60 has, in 2013, demonstrated his profound love and admiration for the humanities by donating $500,000 to establish a PhD research scholarship in English.
+Notable graduate and arts philanthropist Mr Kenneth Reed, AM, BA ’57, LLB ’60 demonstrated his profound love and admiration for the humanities by donating $500,000 to establish a PhD research scholarship in English.
 This award will operate in perpetuity – as will a fund valued at $4 million, which he has bequeathed to the Faculty, to support fellowships in English.
-Mr Reed’s generous gift extends yet further, to encompass valuable and rare Dutch paintings, and a $1 million art conservation fund.
+Mr Reed’s generous gift encompasses valuable and rare Dutch paintings, and a $1 million art conservation fund, because of his sincere belief in the mission of the University’s museums.

 In 2012, the Pratt Foundation made a generous gift in order to secure the future of our Refugee Language Program for the next 3 years.
 Read more about this important and timely donation here and how it came about, thanks to the financial lifeline provided by a private donor, here.